8 Documentation

 - Documentation for your measures

-- What items make up the measures/scales/assessment?
+- What items are included in the measure?
 What is the exact wording of the items?

 - How are items coded?
 What are allowable values?